lmolkova/correlation/http_protocol_proposal_v1.md

 Implementations SHOULD use hierarchical structure for the Id.

 1. If Request-Id is provided from upstream service, implementation SHOULD append small id preceded with separator and pass it to downstream service, making sure every outgoing request has different suffix.
-2. If it is not provided and implementation decides to instrument the request,  it MUST generate new `Request-Id` (see [Root Parent Id Generation](#root-parent-id-generation)) to represent incoming request and follow approach described in p1. for outgoing requests.
+2. If it is not provided and implementation decides to instrument the request,  it MUST generate new `Request-Id` (see [Root Request Id Generation](#root-request-id-generation)) to represent incoming request and follow approach described in p1. for outgoing requests.

 Thus, Request-Id has path structure and the root node serve as single correlation id, common for all requests involved in operation processing and implementations are ENCOURAGED to follow this approach.